futurice/vor/3d-models/README.md

 # 3D Models

 * cadcorn.scad - A low-poly unicorn as a Raspberry Pi case.
-Change parameters to switch horn types etc. This is a joke see (chilicorn.org)[http://chilicorn.org]
+Change parameters to switch horn types etc. The chili horn is a joke, see (chilicorn.org)[http://chilicorn.org]